Preparing a new meal every single night can feel like a grind, but it doesn’t have to! Here are my tricks to make daily cooking easy.

 Ask for Help

-I don’t know about you, but a lot of times I get in sort of a work-work-work mentality and forget that I can ask for help.
+I don’t know about you, but a lot of times I get in sort of a work-work-work mentality.
+I forget I can ask for help.
 Don’t be like me.
 Ask your partner, ask your kids, ask your babysitter.
-You can set them up with the Do Ahead and Delegate steps described above or you can just put them to work along side you.
+You can set them up with the Do Ahead and Delegate steps described above.
+Or you can just put them to work along side you.
 More hands make a lighter load.

 Out of the Box Idea: Create a Meal Swap

 Do you have a couple of friends who are also struggling with getting dinner on the table every night?
 Why not start a meal swap?